TrungHieu-alt/Ai-module/README.md

 ## License

-This project is licensed under the MIT License.
-Feel free to use and modify it as needed.
+ Feel free to use and modify this file as needed.